atlassian/react-beautiful-dnd/README.md

 In addition to supporting keyboard, we have also audited how the keyboard shortcuts interact with standard browser keyboard interactions.
 When the user is not dragging they can use their keyboard as they normally would.
 While dragging we override and disable certain browser shortcuts (such as `tab`) to ensure a fluid experience for the user.

+We also provide **support for screen readers** through the `announce` function provided to all of the `hooks`.
+This means that users who have visual (or other) impairments are able to complete all drag and drop operations through keyboard and audio feedback.

 ## Mouse dragging

 ### Sloppy clicks and click blocking 🐱🎁